Limits on the Precision of Catenane Molecular Motors: Insights from Thermodynamics and Molecular Dynamics Simulations: Introduction

+where \(k_\mathrm{B}\) is the Boltzmann constant, \(\langle\cdot\rangle\) is the mean, and \(\text{var}(\cdot)\) is the variance.
+A common biochemical situation is that the dissipation comes from the net decomposition of \(N_{\rm rxn}\) fuel molecules, each feeling a thermodynamic driving force \(\Delta \mu\) at temperature \(T\).
+In that no-load case, the dissipation associated with the net reactions \(\Sigma_{\rm rxn} = N_{\rm rxn} \Delta \mu / T\) can be viewed as a particular current of interest, allowing Eq.~\eqref{eq:tur} to be translated into a restriction on the stochastic fluctuations in the number of fuel decomposition events:

+where \(\beta = 1 / k_{\rm B} T\).
 TURs set a fundamental limit on the precision of fluctuating systems, so it is natural to characterize a motor's efficiency by how closely it saturates the corresponding TUR \cite{song2021thermodynamic}.
-Such a measure of efficiency is meaningful even when a motor performs no work---while operating without a load.
-Much of the literature surrounding TURs is theoretical and deals with simple models and systems.
-Here, we demonstrate how a particle-based model of an artificial molecular motor can be used in conjunction with molecular dynamics simulations to generate a direct comparison against the TUR and explain how it can be employed in studying molecular motors.
-This complements current research on the optimal control of and performance trade-offs for molecular motors \cite{pietzonka2016universal2, leighton2022performance, gupta2022optimal, lathouwers2020nonequilibrium}.
+This measure of efficiency is meaningful even when a motor spins with no load.
+In that case, the thermodynamic efficiency, measured as work out per energy input, necessarily vanishes simply because there is no work with no load.
+By contrast, the efficiency we discuss measures how effectively the motor generates directed motion, something that can occur even in the absence of the load.
+Much of the literature surrounding TURs deals with relatively low-dimensional models and systems.
+Here, we demonstrate how a high-dimensional particle-based model of an artificial molecular motor can be used in conjunction with molecular dynamics simulations to generate a direct comparison against the TUR and explain how it can be employed in studying molecular motors.
+This effort complements current research on the optimal control of and performance trade-offs for molecular motors \cite{pietzonka2016universal2, leighton2022performance, gupta2022optimal, lathouwers2020nonequilibrium}.